 Implementation framework guidelines

-The programmes, regional initiatives, Study Group Questions encompassed in the XX Action Plan implementation framework comprise the outputs, or products and services, which the Telecommunication Development Bureau (BDT) develops to support Member States and Sector Members in achieving the objectives of the ITU-D contribution to the ITU strategic plan, supported also by the implementation of relevant WSIS action lines, Resolutions and Recommendations.
+The programmes, regional initiatives, Study Group Questions encompassed in the Buenos Aires Action Plan implementation framework comprise the outputs, or products and services, which the Telecommunication Development Bureau (BDT) develops to support Member States and Sector Members in achieving the objectives of the ITU-D contribution to the ITU strategic plan, supported also by the implementation of relevant WSIS Action Lines, Resolutions and Recommendations.

 The Outputs will also contribute to the achievement of the Sustainable Development Goals (SDGs) and related and targets.

-When undertaking actions under programmes, regional initiatives, study group Questions, resolutions, recommendations and SDGs, BDT should continue to work in close cooperation with Member States and Sector Members.
+When undertaking actions under programmes, regional initiatives, study group Questions, resolutions, recommendations and SDGs, BDT should continue to work in close cooperation with Member States, Sector Members and all stakeholders.
 Moreover, close coordination should be ensured among all elements of the implementation framework, in order to ensure coherence and consistence, as well as optimizing the utilization of resources.

-All elements of the XX Action Plan implementation framework should be guided by the following implementation framework guidelines.
+All elements of the Buenos Aires Action Plan implementation framework should be guided by the following implementation framework guidelines.

 Coordination within ITU

-For each relevant element of the XX Action Plan Outputs, the Director of BDT should liaise with the ITU Radiocommunication Sector (ITU-R), the ITU Telecommunication Standardization Sector (ITU-T) and the General Secretariat, as appropriate and as needed, including through the internal coordination mechanisms established by ITU, such as the ITU Intersectoral Coordination Task Forces and the WSIS Task Force.
+For each relevant element of the Buenos Aires Action Plan Outputs, the Director of BDT should liaise with the ITU Radiocommunication Sector (ITU-R), the ITU Telecommunication Standardization Sector (ITU-T) and the General Secretariat, as appropriate and as needed, including through the internal coordination mechanisms established by ITU, such as the ITU Intersectoral Coordination Task Forces and the WSIS Task Force.

 Coordination with study groups

 Each output identifies relevant study Questions.
-Actions under programmes, regional initiatives and projects shall, whenever possible, seek close interaction and systematic cooperation with related study group Questions adopted under WTDC Resolution 2 (Rev. XX, 2017).
+Actions under programmes, regional initiatives and projects shall, whenever possible, seek close interaction and systematic cooperation with related study group Questions adopted under WTDC Resolution 2 (Rev. Buenos Aires, 2017).
 Relevant programmes and regional initiatives will provide input to related study Questions, including through written contributions based on the results of implementation of the programmes and regional initiatives, as well as through workshops, seminars and other activities on related topics.
 Regional directors will provide information to the study Questions on relevant ITU projects in the region.
 Likewise, the work undertaken under related study Questions will be used by the relevant programmes.
 ICT accessibility for persons with disabilities and a gender perspective will be incorporated into all relevant study Questions.
 The work of the study groups will seek to reduce duplication across study Questions.

 Coordination and communication with ITU-D membership